pkpkpk/fress/doc/wasm-guide/1_the_result.md

 ```rust
 wasm::to_js(res) // serialize the result
 ```
-Any exported functions you wish to transport values to js must always return `*mut u8` in its  return signature
++ Any exported functions you wish to transport values to js must always return `*mut u8` in its  return signature

++ These bytes are [forgotten][forgotten] by rust and are effectively owned by the javascript consumer.
+This means that slice of memory is unreachable to the wasm allocator.
+If ownership is not returned to rust, this becomes a leak.
+Ownership can be returned by calling `wasm::fress_dealloc` with the original ptr and length. `fress.wasm/read` (and `call`) does this for you

 <hr>